-Bridgemarq, through the Manager, offers programs to help REALTORS® and Brokers run their businesses.
+Bridgemarq offers programs to help REALTORS® and Brokers run their businesses.

-Royal LePage has developed an end-to-end, integrated, cloud-based, AI-enabled brokerage marketing and operations platform, rlpSPHERE. rlpSPHERE is Royal LePage branded, uniquely focused on managing in the Canadian market and compliant with Canadian law and serves the needs of REALTORS®, brokerages and Teams by providing the following functionality:
+Royal LePage has developed an end-to-end, integrated, cloud-based, AI-enabled brokerage marketing and operations platform, rlpSPHERETM. rlpSPHERE is Royal LePage branded, uniquely focused on managing in the Canadian market, compliant with Canadian law and serves the productivity needs of REALTORS[®], brokerages and Teams including the following functionality:

-personal websites with behavioural automation which converts contacts to customers and aids the REALTOR® in

-- addressing customer needs; - organic and paid lead generation tools; - automated, multi-channel nurturing and follow-up marketing campaigns to improve lead conversion; - automated and integrated listings marketing which provides REALTORS® with customizable print and digital marketing materials; - an integrated customer relationship management platform which validates and sources better lead contact information and ranks lead quality; - website and lead analytics; - integration with the brokerage's electronic document management system to track the progress of deals; - a third party marketplace for additional services to integrate into the system; and - access to professional "Done For You" services related to their use of the platform.
+- personal websites with behavioural automation which converts contacts to customers and aids the REALTOR® in addressing customer needs; - organic and paid lead generation tools; - automated, integrated and fully customizable listings marketing tools; - an integrated customer relationship and lead management platform; - website and lead analytics; - integration with the brokerage's electronic document management system to track the progress of deals; - a third-party marketplace for additional services to integrate into the system; and - access to professional "Done For You" services related to their use of the platform.